 Ph.D., University of Illinois at Urbana-Champain

-Leslie Caughell is an Assistant Professor of Political Science and Gender and Women's Studies.
+Leslie Caughell is an Associate Professor of Political Science and Gender and Women's Studies.
 She is the author of The Political Battle of the Sexes (Rowman & Littlefield, 2016) and other publications on women in politics and the newsmedia.
-She teaches courses in American politics and political theory.
-Her work has been featured on websites for the American Press nstitute, Ballotpedia, and the Conversation.
-She has been an expert source and commentator for media outlets including US Today, NPR, and Business Insider.
+Her second book, The Politics of Fake News, explores the causes, consequences of, and solutions to the problem of fake news and conspiracy thories.
+The book is under contract with a university press and scheduled for publication in 2019.
+Dr. Caughell teaches courses in American politics and political theory.
+Her work has been featured on websites for the American Press nstitute, Ballotpedia, the New American Economy, and the Conversation.
+She has been an expert source and commentator for media outlets including US Today, NPR, Virginian Pilot, Richmond Times Dispatch, and Business Insider.

 Her research interests center on the demographic and environmental factors that shape political attitudes.
 She is currently working on a number of projects.
 The two about which she is most excited examine issues related to female candidates running for public office.
 The first explores how media stereotypes of women affect their propensity to run for office.
 Using content analysis of children’s programming and an experiment with young children, she examines how the presentation of “feminine” characteristics contributes to gender disparities in political representation by presenting behaviors commonplace in politics, like behaving assertively or expressing disagreement, as unfeminine.
 Another project examines the conditions under which rumors will spread most widely among the public.
 This manuscript suggests that the proliferation of social media has substantial implications for the function of democracy, especially if democracy functions best when people have accurate information about politics.